Article Translations: (Spanish)

 What Is Dandruff?

-The flaking accompanying dandruff is caused by something called seborrheic_dermatitis (sometimes just called seborrhea).
+The flaking that happens with dandruff is caused by something called seborrheic dermatitis (sometimes just called seborrhea).
 Dandruff flakes may be white or light yellow and will usually rub off a person's head easily.

-Someone who has dandruff may notice his or her scalp feels crusty, red, and raw in the areas where seborrhea is getting worse.
-If this happens, seborrhea can cause the scalp to itch pretty badly.
+People with has dandruff may notice their scalp feels crusty, red, and raw in the areas where seborrhea is getting worse.
+If this happens, seborrhea can cause the scalp to itch.
 In very rare cases, seborrhea may cause hair loss if it isn't treated.
 But any lost hair should start to grow back once seborrhea is treated.

 For some people, seborrhea just causes a relatively mild case of dandruff — a bit of flaking and itching in the scalp.
 Other people with seborrhea have crusty, red, irritated skin that may spread to different areas of the body.
 Common locations to find seborrhea include inside the ear, the armpits, and even the belly button.